EricVoon0516/HCEAuthentication/README.md

 # HCEAuthentication
 This repository contains development of security system with the implementation of HCE, HCE Android application development and Arduino codes.
 Using Arduino to enabling HCE features of Android phone.
+Get yourself familiar to Java and C (C & C++) programming languages.

 ## List of materials:
    1. Arduino UNO